cookie-status/cookie-status-dev/content/introduction/tracking-protection.md

 {{< toc >}}

-Tracking protection, and similar measures, seek to protect the **user** against harmful data collection and exploitation by third-party platforms, scripts, and applications.
+Tracking protection, and similar measures, seek to protect the **user** from covert data collection and exploitation by scripts and applications created for such purposes.

 In short, tracking protection, tracking prevention, anti-tracking, cookie blocking, content blocking, etc. are designed to:

-* **Identify and classify** domains that have been recognized as employing tracking mechanisms harmful to (browsers' interpretation of) user privacy.
+* **Identify and classify** domains that utilize and distribute tracking mechanisms obstructive to (browsers' interpretation of) web user privacy.
-* If a script or resource is loaded in a **third-party context** from such a domain, restrict access to browser storage so that the trackers can not exploit data stored within.
+* Restrict **storage access** in **third-party context** for such scripts so that the trackers cannot build cross-site profiles of web users.
-* In some cases, restrict storage access in a first-party context where it's likely that it could be exploited for **cross-site tracking** purposes.
+* In some cases, restrict storage access in **first-party context** where it's likely that it could be exploited for **cross-site tracking** purposes.

 In this introductory chapter, we'll gloss over some of the key terminology regarding tracking protection.
 You are then advised to visit the other pages of Cookie Status for more details.